 Ahrefs offers a trial that can help add some of the missing elements from Webmaster Tools.
 It is $7 for 7 days access to the tool, but this is an investment well spent, as you can export and pull out all the data you need to help gain an understanding of your backlink profile.

 You will be faced with your URL Rank and Ahrefs Domain Rank – these are estimates of your authority.
 You can also see an estimate of the number of backlinks you hold as well as the number of referring domains – referring domains are the most important thing here.

-– Insight into anchor text and more information that available in Webmaster Tools
+- insight into anchor text and more information than available in Webmaster Tools

-On the whole, if you do not have any paid software I would use a mixture of all three to gain a good insight into your backlink profile.
-Key things to remember are that these are not always perfect, they do get things wrong and they can take a while to find new links.
+On the whole, if you do not have any paid software I would use a mixture of free tools at your disposal or sign up for a free trial to gain a good insight into your backlink profile.

 If this is not enough for you, you can use some of these tools to find out about the links to your competitors’ websites too.
 The best and most efficient way of doing this is by identifying your online competitors (they may not be who you think they are) and following the steps above (or take a look at the suggested post below to find out whether your competitors are optimising their websites).